asumapng/Speech-Recognition-Virtual-Assistant/README.md

-# Speech-Recognition-Virtual-Assistant
+# Speech-Recognition-Virtual-Assistant   - MANGO

-Mango is a simple virtual assistant that works on Speech Recognition and Text to speech APIs in python.
+## Mango is a simple virtual assistant that works on Speech Recognition and Text to speech APIs in python.

 The functions mango can do are:
 1. Play a song / video from Youtube when asked.
 2. Take you to the web browsing page of the subject asked.